 Section 6: Vacancies.
 A vacancy in the office of the President shall be filled by the Vice President.
 A vacancy in the office of the Vice President shall be filled by the Secretary.
-When a vacancy in the office of the Secretary or the Treasurer occurs, the duties of that office shall be assumed by the by the Vice President until an election is held on the meeting following the nomination of a replacement to the vacant office.
-The Vice President will retain the Vice Presidency as well as the additional interim duties.
+When a vacancy in the office of the Secretary or the Treasurer occurs, the duties of that office shall be assumed by the Vice President.
+The Vice President will remain as the Vice President and shall be responsible for the additional interim duties until an election is held on the meeting following the nomination of a replacement to the vacant office, thereby relieving the Vice President of those interim duties.

-Section 1: The last meeting of the calendar year shall be the annual business meeting.
+Section 1: The last regular meeting of the calendar year shall be the annual business meeting.

 Section 2: Regular meetings shall be held monthly at a time and place selected by the membership to transact business as the Organization may elect.
-Regular meetings may be canceled or special meetings may be held as and when called by the President or when requested by a majority of the membership.
+Regular meetings may be canceled or special meetings may be held as and when called by the President or when requested by a majority of all votes cast by the membership.

 Section 1: Proposed amendments of this Constitution and Bylaws may be submitted at any regular or special meeting provided that the proposed amendment or amendments shall be signed by five (5) members of the Organization.
-The proposed amendments shall be discussed and all members notified, and shall receive a majority vote of 2/3 of the eligible voting members qualified under Article II and the California Corporations Code Sec 211 and 152, for final adoption.
-Upon receipt of affirmative vote of the eligible voting members to approve the amendment(s), certification of final adoption shall be complete when signed by four (4) officers/directors of the Organization at the next regular meeting after the ballots are tallied.
+The proposed amendments shall be discussed and all members notified, and shall receive a 2/3 majority of all votes cast by members qualified under Article II and the California Corporations Code Sec 211 and 152, for final adoption.
+Upon receipt of affirmative vote to approve the amendment(s), certification of final adoption shall be complete when signed by all current officers of the Organization at the next regular meeting.
 The effective date of amendments will be thirty (30) days after certification of final adoption is complete.

 Section 1: Each member, shall be assessed a membership fee in an amount determined by a majority vote of the membership.
 The membership may elect to waive or establish membership fees for various classes of membership.
-Only members who have paid dues for the current year shall be considered members in good standing.
+Only those who have paid dues for the current year shall be considered members.

 Section 1: Fiscal Year.
 The Fiscal Year of this Organization shall begin on January 1 and end on December 31.

-Section 2: Annual Audit.
-The President shall appoint a committee or auditor to audit the Organization financial records at the end of each calendar year.
+Section 2: Biennial Audit.
+The President shall appoint a committee or auditor to audit the Organization financial records at the end of each even numbered calendar year.
+If a new Treasurer assumes office during an odd numbered calendar year, an audit shall also be required for that year.
 The audit report shall be announced at the first business meeting of March in the new calendar year.

 Section 3: The Treasurer shall submit a financial report at the annual business meeting.